Military Air Transport Command

-The Military Air Transport Command (French: Commandement du transport aérien militaire (COTAM)) was a command of the French Air Force.
+The Military Air Transport Command (COTAM) (French: Commandement du transport aérien militaire) was a command of the French Air Force.
 It was formed in February 1962 from the Groupement d'Unités Aériennes Spécialisées and disbanded on 11 March 1994, when it became Commandement de la Force Aérienne de Projection (CFAP).
 Larousse Encyclopedia Online says the headquarters was at Vélizy – Villacoublay Air Base.

 Structure 1985

 In 1985, the Air Force had four major flying commands, among which was the Military Air Transport Command.
 CoTAM counted 28 squadrons:

 Ten fixed-wing transport squadrons included: